Migrate data with Object Storage

 Available in VPC

 The Cloud Hadoop of the NAVER Cloud Platform configures the Hadoop Distributed File System (HDFS) in the Block Storage and uses it as the default storage, while supporting integration with Object Storage.
-Since the Object Storage provides the public DNS, data can be easily stored and downloaded from any environment where the Internet connection is available.
+Since Object Storage provides the public DNS, data can be easily stored and downloaded from any environment where Internet connection is available.
 Its advantage is being able to migrate large-volume data that needs to be analyzed to NAVER Cloud Platform using Object Storage outside of the NAVER Cloud Platform.

 hadoop-chadoop-use-ex6_0-0